Security Hardening skill

 origin: (origin, callback) => {

-const allowedPattern = /^https:\/\/.*\.example\.com$/;
+const allowedPattern = /^https:\/\/([a-z0-9-]+\.)?example\.com$/; // anchored

-if (!origin || allowedPattern.test(origin)) {
+if (origin && allowedPattern.test(origin)) {

 callback(null, true);